chef/automate/dev-docs/acceptance-testing/domain_services_acceptance_checklist.md

 dashboards: (event feed) empty\
 applications page: some services data loaded\
-infrastructure: (client runs) some older missing nodes\
+infrastructure: (client runs) some older missing nodes, (chef-servers) a chef server and org with some data\
 compliance: (reports) a few nodes reporting in, (scan jobs) a few old scan jobs, (profiles) a few installed profiles\
 settings: (node integrations) a few integrations\ already created, (node credentials) a few credentials already created